 Lawn Mower Oil Quality

-Lawn mowers generally require a higher-priced oil.
-A great type of oil to use in your lawn mower is SAE 30 motor oil.
-Although SAE 30 will generally do the job, we recommend looking at your lawn mowers owner’s manual.
+Although SAE 30 will generally do the job, I recommend looking at your lawn mowers owner’s manual for specific guidance.
 It’s important to find the exact oil that will keep your lawn mower running all year long.

 Always remember when thinking about the oil that you will put into your lawn mower: lawn mowers need higher quality oil.
 It should be at least SAE 30 to run well.